The Lesser Antilles Aboard the Sea Cloud: Feb 28—Mar 08, 2018

 Register for this Tour

-A voyage to the Eastern Caribbean aboard one of the world’s most beautiful sailing vessels visits six major islands; seeking specialty birds is an overriding theme, but beautiful island scenery, botany, geology, and history are of equal appeal.
+An Eastern Caribbean voyage aboard one of the world’s most beautiful sailing vessels visits six major islands; seeking specialty birds is an overriding theme, but plenty of beautiful island scenery and interesting botany and geology are of equal appeal.

 “Small is beautiful” is a common saying in the West Indies, and nowhere is this more apt than in the string of pearls known as the Lesser Antilles.
-On this voyage we will discover just how beautiful small is by visiting six major islands that form the Caribbean Sea’s eastern boundary: Barbados, Dominica, Guadeloupe, Martinique, St. Lucia, and St. Vincent.
+On this voyage we will discover just how beautiful small is by visiting the five major islands that form the Caribbean Sea’s eastern boundary—Guadeloupe, Dominica, Martinique, St. Vincent, and St. Lucia—as well as the Atlantic outlier, Barbados.
 Seeking the region’s many special birds is the dominant theme of this trip, but plenty of beautiful island scenery, wonderful botany and geology, and fascinating history are equally compelling attractions.

 For this trip we have chartered the peerless Sea Cloud, a four-masted barque widely regarded as the world’s most beautiful sailing vessel.
 We will spend our days exploring the forests and coastlines of each of these lovely islands while experiencing the Caribbean Sea—one of the world’s most famous bodies of water—under the towering masts and spreading sails of the Sea Cloud.